sspenc12/MIS-64018/README.md

 Assignment 2:

 The goal of this assignment was further practice the process of outlining a linear programming problem.
 In addition to that, we graphically solved one program to find the optimum solution based on decision variables and constraints.
 With a more complex problem, we used RStudio and the "lpSolveAPI" library to frame the problem in R and solve for the optimum solution.

+Assignment 3:

+The goal of this assignment was to

+Assignment 4:

+The goal of this assignment was to formulate and solve transportation problems given various supply and demand constraints.
+Additionally, the assignment included practice with creating network diagrams to visualize the connections between plants and warehouses.